 When it comes to designing the look and feel of your website, you will have to make similar choices as you did with development: do it yourself or hire a professional or look for existing solutions like themes or templates.
 It can be easy to convince yourself as a new business owner that you need custom web design, especially if you have an idea of exactly how you want your online store to look.
 However, it’s best not to get too attached to your initial concepts, because this may cause you to overlook concepts that could vastly improve your conversion rate — and because you shouldn’t dismiss the quality of the pre-built themes and templates that are available to you.

 Custom design does have its benefits but be aware that custom web design from a competent professional can cost you thousands of dollars, and you can get a highly personalized design even if you begin with a template.

-You can have also get the best of both worlds by choosing a template and paying a designer to customize it for you.
+You can also get the best of both worlds by choosing a template and paying a designer to customize it for you.
 At the end of the day you get the design you want at a more affordable price because the designer doesn’t need to start from scratch.
-Theme customization will typically cost you n $300 and $1,000, but it’s still far less costly than a completely custom web design.
+Theme customization will typically cost you around $300 to $1,000, but it’s still far less costly than a completely custom web design.